Binz-Chan/CVPR2025_OralXrays-9/README.md

 }
 ```

-If you have any questions, please contact us: chenbingzhi@m.scnu.edu.cn.
+If you have any questions, please get in touch with us: chenbingzhi@bit.edu.cn or fangxiaocheng162@gmail.com.
+.